anydotcrypto/cyberdice/README.md

 You need to visit [Infura](https://infura.io/) to obtain a project ID.
 It is free and quick to register.

-For importing the wallet credentials, you can use a 12-word seed (USER_MNEMONIC) or a private key (PRIVATE_KEY).
-Both can be easily exported from wallets such as MetaMask, MyCrypto, etc.

 As well, you can simply just run this script to generate a new wallet:

 ```
 npm run generateSeed
 ```

+_You can also use a pre-existing 12-word seed (USER_MNEMONIC) or a private key (PRIVATE_KEY) from MetaMask/MyCrypto, but might be easier just to top up this ad-hoc wallet instead!_

 To confirm everything is set up just run: